Pseuderanthemum variabile: Distribution and habitat

 This species is found in Papua New Guinea, eastern parts of New South Wales and Queensland in Australia, and in New Caledonia.
 It may occupy a number of forest types in Australia, most often rainforest and wet sclerophyll forest, but also woodlands, open forest and deciduous vine thickets.

 It has been introduced to Florida, South Carolina and Puerto Rico.

 Ecology

-P. variabile is the food plant for caterpillars of a number of butterflies in the family Nymphalidae, including Doleschallia bisaltide, Hypolimnas alimena, Hypolimnas bolina, Hypolimnas misippus and Junonia orithya.
+It is the food plant for caterpillars of a number of butterflies in the family Nymphalidae, including Doleschallia bisaltide, Hypolimnas alimena, Hypolimnas bolina, Hypolimnas misippus and Junonia orithya.

 Conservation

 This species is listed by the Queensland Department of Environment and Science as least concern.
 As of 29 April 2022, it has not been assessed by the IUCN.

 Cultivation and uses

 It is an attractive addition to gardens, and can be used as a feature, a ground cover, or a gap filler in a rockery.
 It is easily grown from seed or cuttings.

 In Australia, it is reported by some orchid nurseries as a pest, as it often appears in pots and may be difficult to eradicate.